superfly/docs/laravel/the-basics/github-actions.html.md

 ✓ Set Actions secret FLY_API_TOKEN for <username>/<repository-name>
 ```

-3) Once you have your `FLY_API_TOKEN` safely stored as a secret in your github repository, proceed with creating a Github workflow yml file in `.github/workflows/main.yml`:
+3) Once you have your `FLY_API_TOKEN` safely stored as a secret in your github repository, proceed with creating a GitHub workflow yml file in `.github/workflows/main.yml`:

 ```cmd
 mkdir -p .github/workflows